The Early Years

 Today's Web Accessibility initiative at UC Berkeley has its roots in a volunteer movement that began in 2005.

 Dianne Walker, from the Office of the CIO (Chief Information Officer), founded the Web Access working group.
-Early participants included IST employees and interested people from other campus units.
+Early participants included IST (now Berkeley IT) employees and interested people from other campus units.
 Lucy Greco (then from the Disabled Students Program) and Caroline Boyden (then from the College of Letters & Science) have been part of the movement since its early days.

 The first few Web Access meetings focused on policy and collaboration with other campuses.
 When a group member asked the group to review a website for accessibility, the group inaugurated what is now the most popular, helpful, and enjoyable service: Web Access clinics.